Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Separation of variables for a Drach-Holt type system

 \section{Separation of variables for a Drach-Holt type system}

-The approach proposed in this paper offers an effective procedure to construct algorithmically separation variables admitted by Hamiltonian integrable systems.
-As a paradigmatic example, we shall study the case of a system showing an irrational dependence on its coordinates, namely a three-parametric deformation of the Holt potential, that has been introduced in \cite{CCR}:
+The approach proposed in this paper offers an effective procedure to construct algorithmically separating variables admitted by Hamiltonian integrable systems.
+As a paradigmatic example, we shall study the case of a system showing an irrational dependence on its coordinates.
+Precisely, we shall consider a three-parametric deformation of the Holt potential, that has been introduced in \cite{CCR}:

 It is integrable in the manifold $M=T^*(E^2 \setminus \{y=0\})$, with a third-order integral